The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

-#1 Updated by Matt Robinson about 3 years ago
+#1 Updated by Matt Robinson over 3 years ago

 Nick, Nigel and or Mike, I’m having trouble coming up with a good way to word the statement that the puppet-module-tool is no longer going to be updated and is effectively dead.
 I think it will be easier to do once there’s a released version of Puppet with the module tool out there, so maybe I shouldn’t update the module-tool repo README until we do a puppet release.
 Until then we’ll just have to take any patches we receive against the module-tool and manually port them to puppet – which there shouldn’t be many of, but Dominic Cleal made a patch a couple days ago.

 Thoughts and opinions?

-#6 Updated by Matt Robinson about 3 years ago
+#6 Updated by Matt Robinson over 3 years ago

 There are no outstanding patches against the PMT, but there was one recently that I merged in and made sure was in the ported work.
 Doubt we’ll get many more between now and the next release of Puppet, but if we do, we’ll need to manually port the patch to Puppet.

-#7 Updated by Dominic Cleal about 3 years ago
+#7 Updated by Dominic Cleal over 3 years ago